tunogya/abandon-website/docs/resource/3-Help/compliance.md

 ​
 Is AbandonAI HIPAA Compliant?
 AbandonAI is currently not HIPAA compliant.
-Contact us (support@upstash.com) if HIPAA is important for you and we can share more details.
+Contact us (support@abandon.ai) if HIPAA is important for you and we can share more details.

 ​
 Is AbandonAI PCI Compliant?